bmanders716/bmanders716.github.io/cookbook.md

 meat for three-quarters of an hour to one hour and a half, according to its age and size.

-Serve with white, egg, or _maÓtre d'hÙtel_ sauce poured over it.
+Serve with white, egg, or _maÓ¥≤e d'h‰¥•l_ sauce poured over it.

 Roast Fowl.